Amy Paloma Welch

 Brandon Alexander Cutts

-A 12-year veteran with the company, Brandon joined LBSC through their educational outreach program at Cabrillo High School.
+A 13-year veteran with the company, Brandon joined LBSC through their educational outreach program at Cabrillo High School.
 He has performed in over 40 shows with LBSC.
-He has also performed with Cornerstone Theater Company, The Ahimsa Collective, and New York's Instant Shakespeare Co.
-Brando (a nickname he earned from his fellows in the company) made his directorial debut at the Goad Theatre with Lysistrata.
-Since then, he has directed the 2011 LBSC Summer Festival's Merry Wives of Windsor and LB Seafest's Midsummer Night's Dream for Kids.
+He has also performed with Cornerstone Theater Company, The Ahimsa Collective, and New York’s Instant Shakespeare Co.
+“Brando” (a nickname he earned from his fellows in the company) made his directorial debut at the Goad Theatre with Lysistrata.
+Since then, he has directed the 2011 LBSC Summer Festival’s Merry Wives of Windsor, LB Seafest’s A Midsummer Night’s Dream for Kids, and The Winter’s Tale at the Goad.
 He has a degree in Drama from UCI.
-Favorite past roles: Silvius in As You Like It, Enobarbus in Antony and Cleopatra, Yefim in Uncle Vanya, St. Peter in Last Days of Judas Iscariot, and now, Hamlet!
+Favorite past roles include Silvius in As You Like It, Enobarbus in Antony and Cleopatra, Yefim in Uncle Vanya, St. Peter in Last Days of Judas Iscariot, and the title role in Hamlet.

 Originally from Guadalajara, Mexico, Eduardo now lives in Long Beach.
 His roles with LBSC include Rosencrantz in Hamlet, Baptista in The Taming of the Shrew, Captain Fluellen in Henry V, and Raganeau in Cyrano de Bergerac.
 Other credits include The Rainmaker at the Whittier Community Theatre, The Importance of Being Earnest at the Westminster Community Theatre, Twelve Angry Men at the Newport Theatre Arts Center, and Sordid Lives at Theatre Out.
 In Their Nature, an independent film in which Eduardo played the lead, got an honorary mention at the Kansas City Film Festival.
 Eduardo has also performed in the LBSC Audio Theatre on the Web, including Frankenstein (he played the Monster), Dick Tracy, My Client, Curley, and numerous performances of The War of the Worlds.